Currently Documented Edition Signature and Seal Markings:

 ESTABLISHED BY DR. AND MRS. THEODORE RICHARDS OF HONOLULU, HAWAII ON THE EAST OF THE HISTORIC OLD IMPERIAL PALACE OF KYOTO; MAINTAINED UNDER JOINT AUSPICES OF THE FRIEND PEACE SCHOLARSHIP COMMITTEE OF HONOLULU AND DOSHISHA UNIVERSITY; AND DEDICATED TO THE PROMOTION OF CHRISTIAN INTERNATIONAL FRIENDSHIP AMONG THE YOUTH OF THE FAR EAST.

-In black ink at top left within the design area:
+In black ink at top left within the design area of the print:

 SEASON’S GREETINGS FROM THE MORIKAWAS 1936